arthur-arthur/NER/README.md

 # Results

 All the results can be found in the [thesis](https://arthur-arthur.github.io/thesis/Thesis_Arthur_Leloup.pdf) directly.
-All results obtained so far can be found [here](https://github.com/arthur-arthur/NER/tree/master/results) and are visualized below (currently, n=3 training runs for each experiment).
-These represent the test-set micro-average precision, recall and F1-score for a single training run.
-For the details on the embeddings we refer to the tables above.

-The plots included below show the mean precision, recall and F1-score for 3 training runs.
-The scores for each experiment were the micro-average of the per-class scores.
-The error bars indicate the standard deviation, when their size exceeded the symbol dimensions).
+All results obtained so far can be found [here](https://github.com/arthur-arthur/NER/tree/master/results) and the mean (currently, n=3 training runs for each experiment) results are visualized below.
+The precision, recall and F1-scores for each experiment were obtained by micro-averaging the per-class scores.
+The error bars indicate the standard deviation (only included when they exceeded the symbol dimensions).

 ## CoNLL2003